How to Use a Generator During a Power Outage

 The ignition switch is what powers the spark plug.
 When the ignition switch is off, the spark plug has no power, keeping it from starting the engine.

 Push the starter to get the engine going.
 If the engine doesn’t start with the starter, you may have a dead battery.
-In that case, you will have to start the engine using the pull cord.
+In that case, you will have to start the engine using the recoil start or pull cord.
 Pull the cord firmly and straight out, but avoid pulling too far.
 You may have to pull a few times to get the engine to turn over.

-5. Let the engine warm-up.
+5. Let the engine warm up.

 Before you start to make any connections, let the engine warm up for a few seconds.
 Some generators may require a longer warmup period.

-Plugging In
+Plugging In Your Appliances

 1. Run your cords.